aiya000/hs-time-script/README.md

 "" Any
 let foo: Any = 10
-""" type Any if you don't specify the type let foo = 'string'
+""" Be typed by Any if the variable type omitted let foo = 'string'

-""" Returns an Any by the foo's same reason function!
+""" Be typed the returned value by Any for the same reason function!
 G() abort return 10 endfunction

+""" Be typed the argument by Any for the same reason function!
+H(x) abort
+  " x is Any
+endfunction

 " type synonyms